theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/report/report-define.md

 ### Define Report Columns

-1. If your report has varying column widths, activate **Dynamic column width and offset**.
+1. If your report has varying column widths, activate **Dynamic column widths and offsets**.
-The column width and offset is then adjusted dynamically at report runtime.
+The column widths and offsets are then adjusted dynamically at report runtime.
 2. Click **[Automatically detect columns]** to execute the report based on the selected variant or selections and detect columns automatically.<br>
 ![Report-automatic-columns](/img/content/Report_new_automatic_columns.png){:class="img-responsive"}
 3. Click **[Load Preview]** to display the rows in the preview screen.